rouyng/tncexporter/README.md

 Please consult the [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/) and [Grafana documentation](https://grafana.com/docs/grafana/latest/installation/requirements/) for system requirements of those applications.

-The total requirements for all these programs are fairly minimal, and all should happily run on a Raspberry Pi alongside Direwolf.
+The total requirements for all these programs are fairly minimal, and all should happily run on a Raspberry Pi 3 or newer, alongside Direwolf.

 ### Installing prometheus
 A full guide on how to install and configure prometheus is outside the scope of this readme.
 Please consult the [official Prometheus installation guide](https://prometheus.io/docs/prometheus/latest/installation/) or the many other online tutorials available.